matthew-macgregor/airedale/README.md

 a different approach: generating the password only when you need it.
 There's nothing to store and nothing to be stolen.

+**Attention: Airedale is just a toy program currently and the pseudo-random number generation is not cryptographically secure.

 ### License

 Airedale is licensed under the GPLv3.